Los Angeles Habitability Laws & Landlord Liability Guide

 What Happens When Issues Escalate

 When habitability issues are not resolved, tenants may withhold rent, file complaints with the city, or pursue legal action.
+Your property may be placed into REAP and rents placed in an escrow account.

 In some cases, disputes can result in significant financial exposure, including legal costs, settlements, or judgments — along with reputational impact and ongoing compliance issues.